downplay/downright/README.md

 Right-click context menu for React, done right.

-## Latest major release: version 0.2.0
+## Latest version: 0.2.x

 Almost complete rewrite, added reasonable default styles.
 Rewrite paves the way for making rendering fully customisable in 0.3.0.
-Submenus now supported but could do with more love.
+Submenus now working but could do with more love.

 ## Sample Code